davidshepherd7/electric-operator/README.md

       (cons "->" " -> ")
       (cons "=>" " => "))

 placed somewhere in your startup files.

+To modify the default rules use the function `electric-operator-add-rules` to modify the variable `electric-operator-prog-mode-rules`.
+For example if you prefer not have spaces around `*` you can use:

+    (electric-operator-add-rules electric-operator-prog-mode-rules
+                                 (cons "*" nil))

+Note that major mode rule lists can override the behaviour `electric-operator-prog-mode-rules`.
+So you might also need to change some major mode rule lists if you want this behaviour everywhere.

 To use the default rules for a new programming mode use `apply` to add all rules from `electric-operator-prog-mode-rules`: